 As the members are aware your company's shares are tradeable compulsorily inelectronic form with effect from 24th August 2000 and your company hasestablished connectivity with both the depositories viz.
 National Securities DepositoryLtd.
 (NSDL) and Central Depository Services (India) Ltd. (CDSL).
 In view of the numerousadvantages offered by the Depository system members are requested to avail of thefacility of de-materialization of Company's shares on either of the Depositories asaforesaid.

-22. Wholly OWNED SUBSIDIARY
+23. WHOLLY OWNED SUBSIDIARY

 24. HUMAN RESOURCES

 Efforts are continuously made to strengthen organizational culture in order to attractand retain best talent in the Industry.
 The Board appreciates the commitment and supportof the employees and look forward to their continued support.

 25. INTERNAL FINANCIAL CONTROLS

 The Company has an internal controls system commensurate with size scale andcomplexity of its operations.
 In order to enhance controls and governance standards theCompany has adopted Standard Operating Procedures which ensures that robust internalfinancial controls exist in relation to operations financial reporting and compliance.

-In addition the internal audit functions monitors and evaluates the efficiency andadequacy of the internal Control System in the Company its compliance with operatingsystems accounting procedures and policies.
+In addition the internal audit functions monitors and evaluates the efficiency andadequacy of the internal control system in the Company its compliance with operatingsystems accounting procedures and policies.
 Periodical reports on the same are alsopresented to the Audit Committee.